nigel5/arcade-space-shooter/README.md

 - Collect health, shield, and damage crates to survive longer! ❤️
 - Don't collide with the other spaceships!
 Lookup for the massive UFO 👾
 - Beat your friend's highscores! 🏆
+- Game gets harder as more points are accumulated

 ### Prerequisites
 - python-3.7+